-Yes, I have been working at venues throughout the Caribbean and the southeastern United States for over 15 years.
+Yes, we have been working at venues throughout the Caribbean and the southeastern United States for over 15 years.
 I can honestly say I have worked in every lighting situation imaginable.
 Daylight, shade, tungsten, florescent, even mixed, dance floor lighting.
 Each presents it's own set of challenges, but all can be used for great creativity!

 Is your media preference film or digital?

 Definitely digital.
 I began my career as a film photographer in 1997.
 Starting in 2001, my studio was easing in to digital.
 But at a wedding in January 2003 I decided on the spot to work completely with my digital equipment and never looked back.
 We sold all our film equipment that next month and invested in professional digital equipment.
 The end results are a million times better than we ever got from film.
 And our clients get the best images I can possible give them.
 I am an avid digital fan!